 Clinical data.
 In 2003, we began treating patients with CLL with a single infusion of Xcellerated T Cells with no other therapy in a Phase I/II clinical trial.
 The National Institutes of Health awarded us an SBIR grant of approximately \$1.2 million to help fund this trial.
 We are treating a minimum of three patients at each of three different dose levels of 10, 30 and 60-100 billion Xcellerated T Cells and a total of approximately 18 patients in this clinical trial.
 Serious injury has sometimes occurred with other therapeutic agents used to treat CLL due to rapid destruction of leukemic cells.
 To reduce this risk, we started with a low dose in this trial and have gradually increased the dose of Xcellerated T Cells.
 A total of 14 patients have been treated to date.
 We have observed few side effects in most patients.
 To date, we have reported one serious adverse event to the FDA for this trial, which involved a patient who developed an abnormal heart rhythm 17 days following treatment.
 The event was reported by the attending physician in his judgment as unlikely related to the therapy.
-In addition, we have documented a 50% to 100% reduction in the size of enlarged lymph nodes in 10 of 11 patients with enlarged spleens.
+In addition, we have documented a 50% to 100% reduction in the size of enlarged lymph nodes in 10 of 11 patients evaluated and a 50% or greater reductions in spleen size as measured below the ribcage by physical examination in all 10 of the patients with enlarged spleens.
 To date, we have not observed any significant decrease in leukemia counts in the blood of these patients.
 We plan to submit these findings to the FDA for review in our annual report.
 Our clinical trials to date have involved small numbers of patients, and we have not designed or been required to design such trials to produce statistically significant results as to efficacy.
 These trials have not been randomized nor double-blinded to ensure that the results are due to the affects of the Xcellerate Technology.
 Success in early clinical trials does not ensure that large-scale trials will be successful nor does it predict final results.